 PICNOI provides free stock photos focusing on racial diversity, under a Creative Commons (CC-0) license.

-Pixabay has lots of free stock photos that you may use commercially, even in web templates, and for printed items, so long as you alter them in some way that adds to their value.
-The only thing you can’t do is sell them as stock photos.
+Pixabay has lots of free stock photos, vectors, videos, and music that you may use commercially, even in web templates, and for printed items, so long as you alter them in some way that adds to their value.
+The only thing you can’t do is sell them as stock files.

 Public Domain Pictures